capreolina/rangifer_diary/066/README.md

 ![xChouri, panolia, Espontanea, and SirAmik vs. Angy Fanky](xchouri-panolia-espontanea-and-siramik-vs-angy-fanky.webp "xChouri, panolia, Espontanea, and SirAmik vs. Angy Fanky")

 Unfortunately, this last string of runs was cursed.
 It was quite a long and continuous session of MPQing, and during that single session alone, we botched not one, not two, not three, but _four_ of the MPQs after having completed the large majority of the PQ!!!
 One was due to Espontanea dying in the mage portal as we were finishing up stage 4, and the others were due to MPQ bugs/crashes (as usual).
-One such crash even occured after we had gotten [Angy Fanky](https://maplelegends.com/lib/monster?id=9300140) down to 10% HP or so :(
+One such crash even occurred after we had gotten [Angy Fanky](https://maplelegends.com/lib/monster?id=9300140) down to 10% HP or so :(

 Usually, these bugs occur swiftly and with violence — but one of them, we were able to see from a mile away: